CorporateSoftwareAG/k8s-demo/README.md

 ```PowerShell
 git clone https://github.com/CorporateSoftwareAG/k8s-demo.git
 ```
-5. Open the file .github\workflows\build-and-push-docker.yml
-6. Update the environment variables "ACR_URL" and "ACR_APPID" with the ACR Registry URL and ACR App UserName you noted before

 7. Go to the Github Repository and open Settings -> Secrets
+8. Create a new/update the repository secret following names and secret values:
+* "APP_TENANTID" => add the App Tenant Id you noted before
+* "ACR_URL" => add the ACR URL you noted before
+* "ACR_APPUSERNAME" => add the ACR App UserName you noted before
-8. Create a new/update the repository secret with the name "ACR_APPPASSWORD", and add the ACR App Password you noted before
+* "ACR_APPPASSWORD" => add the ACR App Password you noted before

 9. Open a Powershell in your Git Folder and run:

 ```PowerShell